nico-ulbricht/hugbot/README.md

 hugs.

 ## 🚀 Installation
-The following instructions pose minimal pointers to install and use Hugbot in your company.
-Feel free to shoot me an email if you're stuck on them.

 ### Kubernetes
 In case you have access to a Kubernetes Cluster, the repository comes with a fully stable standalone [Helm Chart](https://helm.sh/).
 To install: